TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 Tyk is compatible with a blue-green or rolling update strategy.

-For a single-machine installation, you should follow the instructions below for your operating system.
+For a single-machine installation, follow the instructions below for your operating system.

 ### Ubuntu Upgrade